akvanhar/HB-FinalProject/README.md

 (Dependencies are listed in requirements.txt)

-### Structure

-#####server.py
-Core of the flask app, lists all routes, and queries the database.

-#####model.py
-All database queries made by the flask app.

-####helper.py
-Functions that help out the server.

-####twilio_send_sms.py
-Use this function to send a text to the user.

-#####tests.py
-Unittest for model.py and helper.py functions

-(Dependencies are listed in requirements.txt)

 ##### Database
-Make Less Mush users post listings and messages to a sqlite database.
-During this encapsulated process, the server handles the form inputs, allocating the appropriate datafields to the correct datatable so that subsequent users can see the posted mush and messages.
+*Make Less Mush* users post listings and messages to a sqlite database.During this encapsulated process, the server handles the form inputs, allocating the appropriate datafields to the correct datatable so that subsequent users can see the posted mush and messages.
 The database tables utilize foreign keys in order to establish relationships between tables.
 The server passes the queried database information to the browser using Jinja templating.
 This allows the user to have a dynamic experience while interacting with the site.